nzlikerugby/Excerise/README.md

 8. Payment period only starts from first day of monty to last day of same month
 9. System support super rate using both percentage and decimal.
 For example 11% is same as 0.11

+## Design
+From top to bottom.
+The application should contains following modules:
+### Data input and output module
+### Data pre-process module which converts original input to desired format
+### Data caculating module for payslip data
+The application workflow is as following:

 ## Architecture
 ![image](https://user-images.githubusercontent.com/38408398/49339086-3b470100-f691-11e8-997e-98ebaadadd47.png)